truthcoin/www.truthcoin.info/_posts/2015-12-28-blocksize-conversation.md

 Now, I guess I'll explain about those two questions in greater detail.

 ## Motivation and Background
 > Because of the way Bitcoin is designed, in-fighting is inevitable.
-In fact it be getting worse.
-Those who understand the problem can, at least feel better about it.
+In fact it will be getting worse.
+Those who understand this problem can, at least, feel better about it.

 ### [A Lost Cause](https://en.wikipedia.org/wiki/A_Conflict_of_Visions#The_Constrained_Vision)